jd1378/ultimate-table/docs/example-two/index.md

-# Example
+# Example 2

-an example of borderless style of the table: (reload the page if you see borders from previous example)
+an example of borderless style of the table.

+**reload** the page if you see borders from previous example.

 ```vue live resizable
 <template>